mrwweb/hybrid-starter-theme/README.md

 - `close.svg` for menu toggle button
 - `menu.svg` for menu toggle button

-## Notable Changes from Underscores Theme
+## Notable Changes from _s Theme

 - Lots of block-first development things including:
   - `theme.json`
   - Maps SASS variables to `theme.json` custom properties so `theme.json` is the "source of truth" (Notable downside of this technique: cannot perform SASS calculations on custom properties.)
   - Block-specific SCSS partials
   - Stylesheets for less-used blocks are enqueued per-block
-  - Uses Block Template Parts instead of widgets for the footer and sidebar
+  - Uses Block Template Parts instead of widgets for the footer,  sidebar, and 404 page
   - PHP used to set a few default block variations
-  - Example of block style ready to go in `/inc/block-editor-config.php`
+  - Example of custom block style ready to go in `/inc/block-editor-config.php`
   - Uses template parts instead of most template tags
 - Uses [`clicky-menus` script](https://github.com/mrwweb/clicky-menus) for [click-triggered dropdown navigation submenus](https://css-tricks.com/in-praise-of-the-unambiguous-click-menu/)
+- Includes a toggle script (`assets/js/toggle.js`) to quickly build accessible toggles
 - Custom toggle script for mobile menu and any other toggles you need
 - Fixes search forms not having unique IDs if more than one is on the page
 - Custom template tag to get SVGs (props @aurooba [Inline SVG Helper function](https://aurooba.com/inline-svgs-in-your-wordpress-code-with-this-helper-function/))
 - Expects usage of [MRW Simplified Editor](https://wordpress.org/plugins/mrw-web-design-simple-tinymce), [The Events Calendar](https://wordpress.org/plugins/the-events-calendar/), [Gravity Forms (affiliate link)](https://gravityforms.pxf.io/NkoRO1), and [PublishPress Authors](https://wordpress.org/plugins/publishpress-authors/)
-  - Uses [The Events Calendar Reset](https://github.com/mrwweb/the-events-calendar-reset/) for better theme style inheritance
+  - Recommended: Use [The Events Calendar Reset](https://github.com/mrwweb/the-events-calendar-reset/) for better theme style inheritance

 ## Dev Environment